julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 **1.1.22: Write a version of BinarySearch that uses the recursive rank() given on page 25 and _traces_ the method calls.
 Each time the recursive method is called , print the argument values lo and hi, indented by depth of the recursion. _
-Hint_: Add an argument to the recursive method thats keeps track of the depth.**
+Hint_: Add an argument to the recursive method that's keeps track of the depth.**

 **Solution:**